 Soil Blocker Recipes

-Soil blockers are a great way to start seeds for your garden, but some of the recipes you’ll find around the web aren’t exactly sustainable – including things like peat moss and artificial nutrients.
+Soil blockers are a great way to start seeds for your garden, but some of the soil blocker recipes you’ll find around the web aren’t exactly sustainable – including things like peat moss and artificial nutrients.

-I’ve tried to take the general ideas from other recipes, and make a more environmentally-friendly soil blocker mix.
+I’ve tried to take the general ideas from other recipes, and make a more environmentally-friendly soil blocker recipe mix.
 The main change is to use coconut coir instead of peat moss.
 It provides similar water-holding ability, and has coarse fibres that help hold the blocks together.

 My Soil Blocker Recipe

 - 2 compressed coir bricks, expanded in water as per directions (makes ~20 L volume)

 - 5 L worm castings from the worm farm

 - 10 L sieved compost from my compost heap

 - 2 handfuls of rock dust